-Dusty Baker is one of Major League Baseball’s most recognized figures.
-Dusty has earned this reputation as both a manager and player.
-In his 22 years as a manager for the San Francisco Giants, Chicago Cubs, Cincinnati Reds, and Washington Nationals, Dusty became only the second manger in National League history to take four teams to the playoffs, with 16 post-season appearances.
+Dusty Baker is the manager of the Houston Astros, and is one of Major League Baseball’s most recognized figures.
+Previously, in tenures as manager for the San Francisco Giants, Chicago Cubs, Cincinnati Reds, and Washington Nationals, Dusty became only the second manger in National League history to take four teams to the playoffs, with 16 post-season appearances.
 Dusty has been named Manager of the Year three times.
 As a player, Dusty spent 19 seasons with the Atlanta Braves, Los Angeles Dodgers, San Francisco Giants, and Oakland Athletics.
 Dusty finished his playing career with a .278 batting average, 242 home runs, 1,014 runs-batted-in, and 25 walk-off home runs.
 Dusty was selected twice to the National League All-Star team.
 Dusty is fluent in Spanish and has earned the respect of people everywhere for his genuineness and acceptance of those from all walks of life.

 Astrid Bjørnebekk, Ph.D., is the leader of The Anabolic Androgenic Steroid Research Group, Division of Mental Health and Addiction, at the Oslo University Hospital.
 This project is focused on the study of long-term anabolic steroid use and its effects on brain morphology, cognitive function, and emotional processing, and is designed to provide novel information about the consequences of long-term steroid use on brain and behavior.
 Astrid has also conducted research that demonstrated how physical activity serves as an antidepressant effect and is a powerful enhancer of brain plasticity, including stimulating the production of new brain cells.
 Similarly, Astrid’s doctoral dissertation from the Karolinska Institute’s Department of Neuroscience was on the antidepressant effects of running and selective serotonin reuptake inhibitors.